HaiMinhVu/haimvu-site/content/project/frogtutoring-project/index.md

 FrogTutoring is a mobile application which allows students to seek for help based on their needs and tutors to earn some extra money on their free time.

-FrogTutoring was built using Android Studio with local database SQLite
+FrogTutoring was built using Android Studio with local database SQLite.